Painting New Shiplap In 4 Easy Steps

 If you want your Shiplap to look good, prep is key.

-A. Fill indentions with wood filler.
+A. Fill all indentions with wood filler.

-Fill in all the dings or scratches with wood filler using a putty knife.
+First, fill in all the dings or scratches with wood filler using a putty knife.
 Slightly overfill, but not too much.
 It will be sanded down once it’s dry.
 For a rugged look, leave the dings and imperfections for added character.

-B. Sand and dust the boards.
+B. Sand and dust.

-Sand off any excess wood filler once dry to make the nail holes invisible after you add paint.
+Next, sand off any excess wood filler once dry to make the nail holes invisible after you add paint.
 If you’re using pre-primed boards, I’d recommend a 220 fine grit sandpaper so it doesn’t scratch the surface too much.
 Remove any dust or debris on the boards that could affect your final finish.
 You can use a sticky tack cloth or vacuum the boards with a ShopVac with an attachment.

 C. Prime with a quality primer.

-Use a foam roller or paint brush to apply 1-2 coats of BIN Primer.
+Then, use a foam roller or paint brush to apply 1-2 coats of BIN Primer.
 Once the primer is dry, sand the brush marks smooth lightly with 220 grit sandpaper.

 You always need to prime before painting.
 Primer is an extremely important step that will ensure your expensive paint absorbs properly.
 Without it, the paint will look splotchy and eventually peel.

-Step 2: Paint the edges
+Step 2: Paint The Edges

-Use a soft paint brush to coat both edges and the lip of each shiplap board.
+Next, use a soft paint brush to coat both edges and the lip of each shiplap board.
 It’s nearly impossible to get a wet paint brush in the small gap between boards after they’re installed.
 Especially when it’s high up on a wall.
 Painting the edges before you install them will save you a major headache later.

 If you’re painting your shiplap white, you can probably skip this step.
 For any other color, I highly recommend doing this.

-Step 3: Install Shiplap
+Step 3: Install The Shiplap

 Step 4: Final Paint Coat